FractalAsim/UnityShaderLib/README.md

   <summary>Tessellation</summary>
 <br>

-> Flatshading or Faceted Shadding is a Stylized effect to having each face of the mesh to be of the same color.
+> Special use inserting more vertices into the mesh.
+Usually as a pre-step to add more details when viewing the object very close.

+- <ins>TessellationBasic</ins>
+    > Standard tessalation by use of Hull and Domain Shader

-- Using DDXY
+- <ins>TessellationDisplacement</ins>
-    > Use partial derivative ddx, ddy to normals instead of using interpolated normals for fragment shader
+    > Use of tessllation and do vertex displacement using a height/displacement map to add more details to a low poly plane/object

+    > Usually use for terrains.

 </details>